ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

 ##### Strip matching host port

-* `strip_matching_host_port: true` will tell $productName$ to strip any port number from the host/authority header before processing and routing the request if that port number matches the port number of Envoy's listener.
+* `strip_matching_host_port: true` will tell Emissary to strip any port number from the host/authority header before processing and routing the request if that port number matches the port number of Envoy's listener.
 The default is `false`, which will preserve any port number.

-In the default installation of $productName$ the public port is 443, which then maps internally to 8443, so this only works in custom installations where the public Service port and Envoy listener port match.
+In the default installation of Emissary the public port is 443, which then maps internally to 8443, so this only works in custom installations where the public Service port and Envoy listener port match.

 A common reason to try using this property is if you are using gRPC with TLS and your client library appends the port to the Host header (i.e. `myurl.com:443`).
 We have an alternative solution in our [gRPC guide](../../../howtos/grpc#working-with-host-headers-that-include-the-port) that uses a [Lua script](#lua-scripts) to remove all ports from every Host header for that use case.